node-ts/bus/packages/bus-core/README.md

 ## Register a message handler

-Messages are handled by defining and registring a handler class.
+Messages are handled by defining and registering a handler class.
 Each time a message is received by the application, it will be dispatched to each of the registered handlers.

 Define the handler: